web development

 An ordered list with an h3 heading, and ‘blank-line’ spacing

-1. This is the same as the unordered list, with red counters.
+1. Just like the unordered list, but with distinctive red and white counters.

-2. Again this increased spacing for lists is best suited to longer sentences, or substantial paragraphs.
+2. This increased spacing for lists is best suited to longer sentences, or substantial paragraphs.
 That’s why I’ve written this extra sentence to fill out this line.

 3. Lists look better with three items.